ankurk91/vue-loading-overlay/UPGRADING.md

 + import 'vue-loading-overlay/dist/css/index.css';
 ```

-If you have been using the CSS class names, then changes them as follows, notice
+If you have been using the CSS class names, then change them as follows, notice
 all CSS class names has been prefixed with `vl` now

 ```diff